What Is a Recreational Therapy Assistant?

 Possibility of Progression

 Many recreational therapists start their careers as assistants, and there is often plenty of room for advancement in the field.
 To become a certified therapeutic provider, most people must complete specific recreational therapy courses and, in some cases, pass licensure exams.
-This is usually determined the jurisdiction.
+This is usually determined by the jurisdiction.
 Although prior experience as an assistant does not always negate this type of requirement, it does often make the required coursework easier, and it is often much easier to find a job with prior experience as an assistant on a resume.